What is the calf muscle?

 To avoid problems with your calf muscles, you should:

-- Maintain a healthy weight: People who carry extra weight are more likely to pull a muscle.
+- Maintain a weight that's healthy for you: People who carry extra weight are more likely to pull a muscle.
 Excess pounds put pressure on your legs and put you at a higher risk of an injury, such as a strain.
-If you’re obese or overweight, talk to your provider about the most appropriate weight for you.
+If you have overweight or obesity, talk to your provider about the weight that's healthy for you.

 - Stay hydrated: Drinking plenty of water and other fluids decreases your chance of getting a leg cramp.